goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Solution** :

-> One possible solution is to allow a human to provide feedback on the agents's current behaviour and use this feedback to define the task.
+> One possible solution is to allow a human to provide feedback on the agents's current behavior and use this feedback to define the task.
 But this poses another problem, this would require hundreds of hours as well as domain experience.
 It was discovered by the researchers that preference modeling by a human even on a small subset provided great results.

 An ideal solution will

-1. Enable us to solve tasks about which we can tell the desired behaviour but not necessarily demostrate or describe it.
+1. Enable us to solve tasks about which we can tell the desired behavior but not necessarily demonstrate or describe it.
 2. Allows systems to learn from non-expert users
 3. Scales to large problems
 4. Is economical

-In their experiment, the researchers asked labellers to compare short video clips of the agent's behaviour.
+In their experiment, the researchers asked labellers to compare short video clips of the agent's behavior.
 They found that by using a small sample of clips they were able to train the system to behave as desired.

 ![Image of hop](/assets/blog_assets/evolution_of_llms/hop.webp)
 _Image sourced from [paper](https://arxiv.org/abs/1706.03741)_

-The human observes the agent acting in the _environment_ it then gives he's feedback.
+The human observes the agent acting in the _environment_ he then gives he's feedback.
 Which is taken by _reward predictor_ which numerical defines the reward.
-Which is sent to the _RL algorithm_ this updates the agent based on the feedback and observation from the enviorment.
+Which is sent to the _RL algorithm_ this updates the agent based on the feedback and observation from the environment.
 That then changes the action of the agent.

 ![Image of RLHF](/assets/blog_assets/evolution_of_llms/1.webp)